 Keep reading for more interesting facts about July 21st in history!

-A record 12 million copies sold within just 24 hours of its release.
+A record 12 million copies were sold within just 24 hours of its release.

-Former British prime minister Tony Blair won leadership election for the British Labour Party.
+1994 Former British prime minister Tony Blair won the leadership election for the British Labour Party.

 Eight months before this event, the wall at Potsdamer Platz, Berlin, had been taken down after the collapse of the Soviet Union.
 Pink Floyd performed their hit "The Wall" at this location at a concert with over 350,000 spectators, with a live broadcast to 52 countries worldwide.